Peripheral arterial disease - Symptoms of peripheral arterial disease

-The most common symptom of peripheral arterial disease (PAD) is painful cramping in your leg muscles triggered by physical activity such as walking or climbing the stairs.
+Many people with peripheral arterial disease (PAD) do not have any symptoms.
+However, you may feel painful aching in your leg muscles triggered by physical activity such as walking or climbing stairs.

-The pain usually develops in your calves, but sometimes your hips or thigh muscles can be affected.
-It can feel mild to severe.
+The pain usually develops in your calves, but sometimes your hip, buttock or thigh muscles can be affected.
+The pain can range from mild to severe.

 The pain will usually go away after 5-10 minutes when you rest your legs.
-This pattern of symptoms is known as "intermittent claudication" (claudication is a Latin term that loosely translates as "limping").
+Other symptoms of PAD may include:

 hair loss on your legs and feet

 - ulcers (open sores) on your feet and legs, which do not heal